alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

  `conda env export --name ENVNAME > envname.yml`

 ## Finished!
 You're all set to install packages, and/or run environments, and do some science!
-Now perhaps it's time to connect yourself to the Melbourne Research Cloud, or the Spartan High Performance Computing Network
+Now perhaps it's time to connect yourself to the Melbourne Research Cloud, or the Spartan High Performance Computing Network?